This post may include affiliate links; see our disclosure policy.

 - Olive oil, for cooking

 - Before you start, read the entire recipe.
 The cooking process goes fast.
-Head to the recipe below and take a quick read through before you start.
+Head to the recipe below and take a quick read-through before you start.

 - Prep everything before cooking.
-Have your eggs, cheese and chives all prepped and ready to go before you turn on the heat.
+Have your eggs, cheese, and chives all prepped and ready to go before you turn on the heat.

 - In a small 8-inch skillet, cook the eggs 2 minutes until mostly set.
-The skillet size is important to get the correct-size.
+The skillet size is important to get the correct size.

 - Add the goat cheese, then fold in half and cook 1 minute.
-It’s ok if the top breaks a little: it will stay together once it’s cooked.
+It’s ok if the top breaks a little.
+It will stay together once it’s cooked.

 Making omelettes for a crowd